 At Gilimanuk, we packed food from a nearby stall while we waited for our transport.
 For the birding day, lunch was paid for by Hery.
 There were plenty of dinner choices in Denpasar.

 There were three main area around in Gunung Halimun that we birded.
-The main road which is on Google maps from Citalahab village to Cikaniki Research station that cuts through a tea plantation (blue), a “loop trail” that runs through the forest from the back of Cikaniki Research Station to Citalahab Village (yellow), and the roadside forest trail that connects to another village on the eastern fringe of the national park (green).
+The main road which is on Google maps from Citalahab village to Cikaniki Research station that cuts through a tea plantation (blue), a “loop trail” that runs through the forest from the back of Cikaniki Research Station to Citalahab Village (red), and the roadside forest trail that connects to another village on the eastern fringe of the national park (green).
 The green track on the map was taken from my wonky phone GPS and is probably not very accurate, but it doesn’t really matter since it’s one unmistakable dirt track.

 There were very few people in the entire area and the only locals we met were those on motorcycles travelling along the roadside forest trail, and those who lived in Citalahab village.
 The loop trail had nobody at all.